My “Welcome to Parakou” kit that was given to me by my awesome post mate, Lisa!

 Weave weekend!
 Lisa and I after we got our weaves!
 It took us each 4 hours to get it done and it was SO painful!
 I left mine in for about a week and a half.
 Fun to have in, not fun to take out, but I would totally do it again (in Benin).

 Tchuk (pronounced chook) is a locally brewed millet beer that you drink out of a dried gourd.
 Each village/city who brew this tchuk drank have “tchuk marche” days where they empty out the/a local market and replace each stand with a woman selling tchuk!
 Parakou is home to 2 tchuk marches, one of which is the largest in the country!
 The pics are of a friend of mine and I out on tchuk marche day with a group of fellow tchuk drankers (must read that with southern accent).
 Side note: it tastes like sour apple juice.

 I’m not sure if you can see them in this picture, but these are [as I was told] mango spiders and they are GIGANTIC!
-Like for real one of the big ones is the size of my hand.
-Ew.
+Really though, one of the big ones is the size of my hand.

 Lisa and I helped out a group of Parakou University students with a World AIDS Day GIVE 1 project on November 29th – December 1st.
 We passed out condoms in the community and collected money to throw a Christmas party for local children who have been orphaned by the disease.
 I learned a lot about my community during the 3 days and it ended up being a lot of fun.
 Of course, the bottom two pictures are 2 of at least 20 that were taken at the end of day 3 when someone in the group discovered how to use the camera on my phone.

 Coming soon to a radio [not anywhere] near YOU!
 DJ Paco and La Hizzle will be taking over the Parakou airwaves on Urban FM.
 Our radio show will highlight all things american pop culture as well as host contests and guest speakers!
 Stay tuned.